AhsanShuvo/DailyEntrySheet/README.md

 # DailyEntrySheet

-Daily Entrysheet helps an organization to manage tasks and employee.<br>
+Daily Entrysheet helps an organization to manage tasks and employees.<br>
 This application has 3 types of users.
 1. User - can log in using provided credentials.
 He can also entry daily work status.
 A user can see his own status log history.
-2. User Admin - create a project, assgin a user in a project and update those functionalities.
+2. User Admin - create a project, assign a user in a project and update those functionalities.
 A user admin can see all user's work status.
-3. Global Admin - can create new user, set a role for a user, edit & remove a user.
+3. Global Admin - can create a new user, set a role for a user, edit & remove a user.
 He can perform all tasks a user admin can do.<br><br>

 ### Technologies
 1. Dot Net Core Blazor